 - This is a simple method of tying the tails together to create secure tassels (as seen below)

-Cottagecore Mosaic Crochet Patterns – Free Crochet Along
+Cottagecore Mosaic Crochet Blanket Patterns – Free Crochet Along

 Cottagecore Mosaic Crochet Blanket Mystery Crochet Along